castynet-studios/pms-fe/README.md

 ## Development

-To start writing code create a new brach, name it based on the task eg. feature/login, bug/auth or feature/register
+To start writing code create a new branch, name it based on the task eg. feature/login, bug/auth or feature/register

 1. Use camelCase as the naming convention throughout the project, even for the filenames & folders
 2. Icons - use the icons in the elements